 Platform Selection Framework for Video Marketing

-Before choosing your video marketing mix, use this systematic framework to match platforms with your business needs:
+Before choosing your social media video marketing strategy mix, apply this framework to match platforms with business goals:

 Step 1: Audience Analysis